 More Drinks Recipes

 Easy Iced Tea Recipe with a hint of mint

 Add the teabags and fresh mint leaves to a heat proof pitcher and pour over the boiling water, stir well and let it sit for 20 minutes.

-Remove the teabags and mint leaves and add honey (or coconut sugar) to taste if desired, start with about 1/4 cup of honey
+Remove the teabags and mint leaves and add honey, coconut sugar, or low carb sweetener, to taste if desired, start with about 1/4 cup of honey

 Serve over ice with a lemon slice in each glass.